lindsey6214/lindsey6214.github.io/bucketlist.md

 ## Lindsey's Bucket List
 Everyone has a wish list.
 Mine mostly have to do with traveling or Taylor Swift or traveling to see Taylor Swift.
-Feel free to suggest / comment / share your thoughts in the discussion below.

 <ol>
     <li><del>See the Northern Lights</del> (Feb 2020 in Höfn, Iceland)</li>